ennypitan/TinyPath/README.md

 - **Generate a QR Code:** The application automatically generates a QR Code for the shorten link

 * **View Analytics:** Navigate to the "Analytics" tab to view detailed statistics for your links.

+#### Contributing

+Contributions are welcome!
+If you have ideas to improve Tinypath or find any issues, feel free to fork the repository and submit a pull request.

+##### License

+This project is licensed under the MIT License - see the LICENSE file for details

+This project was developed by **Ennypitan Adekoya** as part of the Capstone Project at **AltSchool Africa School of Engineering**.